-The Mahler Chamber Orchestra (MCO) – renowned for its passion and creativity – was founded in 1997 with the shared vision of being a free and international ensemble.
-The MCO is a nomadic collective of exceptional musicians, with 45 members of the core ensemble spanning 20 different countries and uniting for specific tours and projects in Europe and across the world.
-The orchestra is constantly on the move: it has, to date, performed in 35 countries across 5 continents.
-It is governed collectively by its management team and orchestra board, and decisions are made democratically with the participation of all musicians.
+The Mahler Chamber Orchestra (MCO) was founded in 1997 based on the shared vision of being a free and international ensemble, dedicated to creating and sharing exceptional experiences in classical music.
+With 45 members spanning 20 different countries at its core, the MCO works as a nomadic collective of passionate musicians uniting for specific tours in Europe and across the world.
+The orchestra is constantly on the move: it has, to date, performed in 35 countries across five continents.
+It is governed collectively by its management team and orchestra board; decisions are made democratically with the participation of all musicians.

 MCO musicians all share a strong desire to continually deepen their engagement with audiences.
 This has inspired a growing number of offstage musical encounters and projects that bring music, learning and creativity to communities across the globe.
+Feel the Music, the MCO’s flagship education and outreach project, has opened the world of music to deaf and hard of hearing children through interactive workshops in schools and concert halls since 2012.
 MCO musicians are equally committed to sharing their passion and expertise with the next generation of musicians: since 2009, they have, through the MCO Academy, worked with young musicians to provide them with a high quality orchestral experience and a unique platform for networking and international exchange.